USask-BINFO/SV-JIM/README.md

  - `refSampleName`:  Short ID for user to distinguish files (EX: "NI100")
  - `refAssembly`: Path to Reference Fenome fasta file (EX: "./Genomes/Bnigra_NI100.fasta")
  - `refSeqsFile`: File of regions in the reference genome to include.
 For example, the chromosomes only.
 (EX:"./Genomes/RefSeqsToInclude.txt")
 	- Contents of the target file should contain one region per line.
 	- This type of file can be created with:
 		-  ```grep ">[Chrom_Prefix]" [genomeFasta] | tr -d ">" > [refSeqListFile]```

 ##### Query Sequence Information
  - `qrySampleName`:  Short ID for user to distinguish files (EX: "C2")
  - `qryAssembly`: Path to Reference Fenome fasta file (EX: "./Genomes/Bnigra_NI100.fasta")
  - `qrySeqsFile`: File of regions/contigs in the query assembly to be included.
 (EX:"./Genomes/QrySeqsToInclude.txt")
 	- Contents of the target file should contain one region per line.
 	- This type of file can be created quickly with:
 		- ```grep ">[Chrom_Prefix]" [genomeFasta] | tr -d ">" > [qrySeqListFile]```

 ##### Read Input Information
- - `accessionLR`: Accession number for Long-reads downloaded from SRA (EX: "SRR11906206")
+ - `readFilesList`: "../Arabidopsis_Data/ReadAccessions.txt" # List of Accession numbers (one per line) for Long-reads to be included during execution (EX: "SRR11906206")
+ - `firstLRAccession`: "ERR3415826" # Accession number for first file in the readFilesList (to check if requiring download from SRA)

 #### Environment and Working Directory Configurations
 ##### Environment Information